A Counterexample to Problem 19 on Integer-valued Polynomial Rings: Abstract

 \section{Abstract}

 We give a negative answer to Problem 19 of Cahen, Fontana, Frisch, and Glaz concerning the flatness and freeness of rings of integer-valued polynomials.
 We construct an explicit one-dimensional Noetherian local domain \(D\) over the field with two elements and prove that the ring of integer-valued polynomials on \(D\) is not flat as a \(D\)-module.
 The argument shows that a certain polynomial is integer-valued on \(D\) with values in the integral closure \(T\) of \(D\), but does not belong to the product of \(T\) with the ring of integer-valued polynomials on \(D\).
 An application of Elliott's flatness criterion then yields the counterexample.
 In particular, the ring of integer-valued polynomials on an arbitrary integral domain need not be free.
+The proof presented in this note was completed by Rethlas \cite{Rethlas2604}, a natural-language automated reasoning system; the author was responsible for reviewing and checking the argument.